Collection: Fruit Plants

 Regular price From £25Regular price

-- Perfect for patio pots or borders
+- Ideal for growing in pots or raised beds

 Currently out of stock